 World Autism Awareness Day - History

-The first Power of One march was held in 2016.
+The first Power of One march.

 The Autism Society is founded

 Credit goes to Dr. Bernard Rimland, Dr. Ruth Sullivan, and other parents of children with autism.

 Bernard Rimland, a psychologist with an autistic child, published first modern study on infantile autism.
 The study debunked the contemporary understanding that autism was caused by bad mothering.

 If you are part of an organization, you can plan and execute a fundraiser for Light It Up Blue and mail your donations to Autism Speaks.